paul-g/brabble/performance-aware-programming/lecture2.md

 ## Next Time

+* We delve deeper into the hardware side
+    * Caches
+    * Vectorization
-*
+    * Branch prediction

-* Slides / code from
+* Slides / code for Lecture 1 are on CATE
-    * I will also upload them on CATE

 # Questions?